melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 }

 abstract production fnType
-top::Type ::= a::Type b::Type
+top::Type ::= arg::Type ret::Type
 {
   propagate compareTo;
 }

 ```

-A destruct attribute might be used for comparing types in a functional language implementation.
 The above translates to the following equivalent specification:

 ```
 inherited attribute compareTo<a (i::InhSet)>::Decorated a with i;